UC Teaching Awards 2016

 "Teaching awards recognise significant teaching-related achievements in both undergraduate and graduate programmes (including thesis supervision) . . ."

-New development: in 2015 a new category of award will be offered by the University for the first time: a Teaching Innovation award.
+New development: in 2016 for the second time a separate category of award will be offered by the University: a Teaching Innovation award.

-- 24 April 2015: Deadline for receipt of application for teaching awards;
+- 2 May 2016: Deadline for receipt of application for teaching awards and medal;

 The UC Teaching Awards were introduced to the University in 2001.
 A maximum of six standard Teaching Awards may be made annually across the University, plus up to two Teaching Innovation awards in recognition of a special contribution.